Born 1950, Adelaide, South Australia. Lives and works Daylesford, Victoria

-The son of Ukrainian migrants, Aleks Danko was born in Adelaide in 1950 and lives and works in Daylesford, Victoria.
-His career spans over four decades and encompasses diverse media – from sculpture, performance, installation, to text and language-based works.
-Drawing actively upon Australia’s political and cultural history, it is infused with satirical humour and a subtle and at times not so subtle critique of contemporary social values.
+Aleks Danko’s career spans over three decades and encompasses diverse media – from sculpture and installation to text and language-based works.
+Drawing actively on Australia’s political and cultural history, his work is infused with satirical humour and a subtle critique of contemporary social values.

 Danko studied sculpture at the South Australian School of Art in 1967–70 and began exhibiting in 1970 in Adelaide.
 Since then he has held over 40 solo exhibitions and his work has been selected for a number of national and international exhibitions and collections.
 His solo exhibitions include the survey show My Fellow Aus-tra-aliens at the MCA, Sydney and Heide Museum of Modern Art, Melbourne (2015); Pointless (more or less), Milani Gallery, Brisbane (2013); illy-dally/so-so/shippy-shoppy?/ho-ho/hanky-panky?/bye-bye … shopping for and with the un-dead (yu-ah-tish-yu-ah remix), Sutton Projects, Melbourne (2012); Chatter … and more chatter upstairs, Milani Gallery, Brisbane (2009); and Some cultural meditations 1949–2006 (just a little bit of ethnic folk art), Sutton Gallery, Melbourne (2006).